|

 Thanked 419 Times in 301 Posts

-Originally Posted by stickmade View Post
+Originally Posted by stickmade NIC = Network interface controller

 You have to change the mac of your NIC.
 Download sMAC, try find a cracked version, or pay for it.
 Like i said, connect your modem directly to your computer without router.
 Then use smac to change your NIC / MAC.

-cheers man,sound easy as 123,but....if i change it now,i will mess it up due to me still havin to deal with outstanding issues on an old account(pp)
+Once u get smac, run it.
+All you gotta do is press random, then update mac.
+Wait for it too confirm that command, restart your cable modem.
+BANG!!! new ip.
+Now go do that and don't come back until u get a new IP :-) lol | cheers man,sound easy as 123,but....if i change it now,i will mess it up due to me still havin to deal with outstanding issues on an old account(pp)

 can i change it again and again?